Srgr0/cloudflaretunnel_installer/README.md

 # Cloudflare Tunnel Installer (unofficial)
-Install and set up Cloudflare Tunnel on a Linux machine, without having to access Cloudflare Dashboard.
+Install and set up Cloudflare Tunnel (remotely-managed) on a Linux machine, without having to access Cloudflare Dashboard.
 This is particularly useful for automated workflows.

 ## How to Use